erinknowles0501/computer_skills/computer_skills_zine/Outline draft.md

  - mention deepfakes
  - mention how quickly this is changing and being developed - give Midjourney example of "obviously generated" to "indistinguishable" in one year
  - mention chatgpt
+ - explain basics of language models - it's just saying the most likely string of words, it doesn't "know" anything and can therefore be wrong (lie/hallucinate)

 ### Programming
 - Computers and cell phones and apps and websites (and, these days, probably your fridge, your tv, and your car) have been programmed using code, which is like a language that humans use to tell computers how to work.
 It might look a little like this: